AdobeDocs/support-resources.en/help/adobe-support-tools-guide/adobe-support-voice-assistant.md

 * **Cannot resolve complex technical issues on the call** — the assistant can gather information and log it to your case, but deep technical troubleshooting is handled by a support engineer

-* **Cannot guarantee immediate callback timing** — callback requests are prioritized based on case priority (e.g., P1 cases are handled fastest), but exact response times may vary
+* **Cannot guarantee immediate callback timing** — callback requests are prioritized based on case priority (for example, P1 cases are handled fastest), but exact response times may vary

 * **Cannot process language other than Japanese** — the assistant is designed specifically for Japanese-language conversations during this after-hours/weekend service window